Saudi investors feel the pain of Aramco free-fall

-A record 5.1 million retail investors, the majority Saudis, took part in Aramco’s $29.4 billion IPO, lured by nationalistic fervour, promise of a hefty dividend and easy credit.
+A record 5.1 million retail investors, the majority Saudis, took part in Aramco’s $29.4 billion IPO, lured by nationalistic fervor, promise of a hefty dividend and easy credit.

 “I lost all the profits I made in less than 24 hours, this is insane,” Saleh al-Ghamdi, 32, a civil servant who used his savings to invest in the Aramco IPO, told Reuters.